felix-hilden/tekore/docs/src/advanced_usage.rst

     np = asyncio.run(now_playing())

+Asynchronous execution can also be used for quick bursts of calls when combined with :func:`asyncio.gather`.
+See :ref:`scrape-playlists` for an example.

 While asynchronous :class:`Credentials` is supported, it is worth considering that concurrently refreshing tokens may lead to multiple refreshes for one token.
 Synchronous credentials clients are recommended.